 • Check information about scholarship offers at a public library and/or online.

 • Talk to the financial aid department at your college of choice to verify legitimacy.

 Also, before students begin a search, they may want to be aware of “scholarships” that are actually sweepstakes because their information may be sold to third parties.

 Finding unclaimed scholarships and grants — free money — is the ideal way to fund college.
 To cover all costs, many students will then need to take out federal student loans, and some will turn to private student loans.

 Although private student loans do not carry the benefits and protections of federal student loans, they can fill gaps when you’ve considered all of your federal grant and loan options but your expenses still exceed your means.

-SoFi offers private student loans with competitive rates, flexible repayment options, and no fees.
+SoFi offers private student loans online with competitive rates, flexible repayment options, and no fees.

 SoFi Private Student Loans